just95/toml.dart/README.md

 var encoder = new TomlEncoder();
 var toml = encoder.encode(document);
 ```
-Clases which implement the `TomlEncodable` interface define a `toToml` method
+Classes which implement the `TomlEncodable` interface define a `toToml` method
 whose return value can be represented by TOML in turn.

 ## Data Structure